Organization: American Association of People with Disabilities, U.S. International Council on Disabilities, The Washington Center

 - Elizabeth Kolbe ('06) was a paralympic athlete in swimming in the 2008 games.
 She graduated from Harvard and Stanford Law, and is now an associate attorney at Sidley Austin LLP in their healthcare law practice

-- Haley Kimmet ('06) is the Conference Coordinator with TASH--a national advocacy organization for people with severe disabilities.
+- Haley Kimmet ('06) worked with TASH--a national advocacy organization for people with severe disabilities.

 - Arisa Nakamori ('07) is in Human Resources at the U.S. Department of State.